 Don’t try to cut corners by installing an undersized or low-quality air conditioning unit.

 It can be tempting to try and save money by opting for a cheaper, lower quality air conditioning unit when it comes time to update or replace your home’s cooling system.
 However, this is often a false economy, as a smaller, lower quality unit will have to work harder to achieve the same level of cooling as a larger, higher quality unit.
-In addition, a lower quality unit is more likely to break down or require repairs, costing you even more money in the long run.
+In addition, a lower quality unit is more likely to break down or require an ac repair, costing you even more money in the long run.